diana-hep/femtocode/README.md

 ### Loop generation

 Step 4, building loops, requires special attention.
 This is an optimization that compilers normally wouldn’t be allowed to make: different choices lead to considerably different memory usage and side-effects.
-However, these concepts are not visible to the user in Femtocode, and so they can be tuned for performance.
+However, these concepts are not visible in Femtocode, so they can be tuned for performance.

 To illustrate this choice, consider the following expression, which has a reasonably complex dependency graph.